kelestial/cwrenity/README.md

 </p>

 # c game framework
-Written in pure C11, Cwrenity is a lightweight, data-oriented game framework
+Written in pure C11, Cwrenity is a lightweight, data-oriented game framework.
+No dependencies!